Sony Patents To Fix Latency Issues In Games By Predicting Player Inputs In Advance

 We have discovered a newly published Sony patent that wants to tackle latency issues in multiplayer games by employing smart AI models.
 These models can predict player inputs before they are completed.

-Sony discusses employing a camera to receive inputs by recording the controller to record player actions.
-These incomplete inputs can then be predicted to be executed in advance by the player.
+Sony discusses employing a camera to receive inputs by viewing the controller to record player actions.
+These incomplete inputs can then be predicted to be executed in advance for the player.

 one processor [May] receive input from the camera, determine the user command based on the input from the camera, and control the computer game according to the user command in advance of the user completing the user command.